Welcome to CORESZON

 We believe that everyone has the ability to promote mental health, and that the key to this ability lies in the quality of our social connections.
-This is why our science-based training program gives you knowledge and skills for both self-care, and for wellbeing in relationships.
+Which is why we share a science-based training program works both for self-care, and for wellbeing in relationships.

-Learn how to use the science of stress and wellbeing with a set of practical tools and concepts for everyday life.
+Learn how to use the science of stress and wellbeing with a set of practical tools and ideas for everyday life.

-In one of our public workshops or in an online wellbeing meet-up designed to match your community's strengths and needs.
+In an online wellbeing meet-up designed to match your community's strengths and needs.

 PERSONAL DEVELOPMENT SHOULDN'T BE A LUXURY

-We are committed to mental improving health equity and believe that bridging economic, social and cultural differences is key to sustainable change.
-Our science-based training program is free of cost for families struggling to make ends meet.
-This is made possible by our donors and supporters.
-Individuals and organizations who can afford to invest in wellbeing pay an income-based training fee.
+Equal opportunity to thrive is a human right.
+When it comes to improving mental health equity, bridging economic, social and cultural divides is key to sustainable change.
+In Germany, our training is free of cost for families struggling to make ends meet.
+This is made possible by those of us who can afford to invest in wellbeing and pay an income-based training fee, as well as donations and the support of our funders.

 Translate and share current science for everyday use.
 Build a network of trainers to make it as accessible as possible.